 Students who speak English as a second language

-To succeed on the SAT, you need a solid understanding of English – both for the math AND the verbal.
+To succeed on the SAT, you need a solid understanding of English – both for the verbal AND the math sections.
 We have had many hard-working students whose first language is not English who have succeeded at Yleana.
 However, in order to succeed on the SAT, they need a basic knowledge of English.

 Rules of thumb for the level of English necessitated by the SAT:

 - can read 300 words without looking up more than 4 in a dictionary

 - participates in class

 We require that students do not miss any camp due to scheduled vacations or other programs.
 We cannot accept any students who cannot commit to attending the complete three-week session AND the ENTIRETY of the Follow-up Program.
 We encourage students to look at their summer schedules before applying to ensure that they can make at least one of the full sessions and the entire Follow-up Program.